Real-time screening against FATF country guidance

 The Financial Action Task Force (FATF) is an intergovernmental organisation that continually identifies and monitors high-risk countries with strategic anti-money laundering (AML) deficiencies constituting a risk to the global financial system.

-FATF blacklist vs. gray list
+FATF blacklist vs. gray list?

 The so-called FATF high-risk countries subject to a call for action (FATF "blacklist") are countries with strategic AML deficiencies unable or unwilling to address them - until 2006 they were called Non-Cooperative Countries and Territories.
 By contrast, the FATF countries under increased monitoring (FATF "grey" list) are actually working with the FATF to address those AML vulnerabilities.

-When does the FATF publish its updated lists
+When does the FATF publish its updated lists?

-Why is the FATF country list so important
+Why is the FATF country list important?

 For the countries concerned, inclusion in a FATF list means increased control of their cross-border payment transactions, enhanced due diligence (EDD) by correspondent banks on incoming and outgoing payments and considerable delays in payment processing and settlement.